 How it Works

-- Campuses assemble a cohort of students (we recommend 5-18) and identify a local Hillel staff member to facilitate the fellowship.
+- Campuses assemble a cohort of students (we recommend minimum of 5, maximum of 18) and identify a local Hillel staff member to facilitate the fellowship.

 - Hartman guides your facilitator and provides all the necessary educational resources including individual consultation, videos, texts and learning guides.